dmytrovoytko/SublimeText-Translate/README.md

     - **insert** translation after it (default)
     - **to_buffer** - translation goes to clipboard (without changing the text)
 * Ability to show translation in popup without changing original text
-* Ability to translate current word if no text selected
+* Ability to translate your clipboard / current word if no text selected
+* Ability to replace line breaks inside text while translating (with space, comma, etc), useful to translate .po files

 ## 🚀 How to Use (easy)